shimu0215/shimu0215.github.io/work.md

 ATMAN is a start-up company founded by a Microsoft team, which is committed to providing information upgrading services(mainly based on NLP and GNN) for the pharmaceutical industry.
 My team mainly serves Sanofi and our products have received high praise from users.

-I am responsible for developing and training the model of analyzing medical literature, and supporting the construction of Knowledge graph with analysis results.
-I am also responsible for designing our data structure and guiding and managing colleagues responsible for data annotation.
+I was responsible for developing and training the model of analyzing medical literature, and supporting the construction of Knowledge graph with analysis results.
+I was also responsible for designing our data structure and guiding and managing colleagues responsible for data annotation.

 - Developed an online document annotation platform, deployed and maintained it on our server.
 Optimized the display strategy, increased the loading speed to the available level.
 - Implemented a data processing pipeline.
 Designed our own data format to structure literature.
 Wrote instructions and design documents.
-• Implemented an online file system for our data set, incorporated Hirschberg algorithm to it to realize sequence matching between articles.
+- Implemented an online file system for our data set, incorporated Hirschberg algorithm to it to realize sequence matching between articles.
 This algorithm improved processing speed greatly since it is constant in both time and space complexity.
-• Improved the general accuracy of a literature analysis NLP model(CRF++) from 70% to 97% when working in English literature.
+- Improved the general accuracy of a literature analysis NLP model(CRF++) from 70% to 97% when working in English literature.
 Improved its general accuracy from 30% to 90% when working in another language literature.

 Skills: Java, Spring Boot, RESTful API, HSQLDB, Linux, Docker, Git, JavaScript, Shell

+I was highly praised by my colleagues and mentors in the 2020 year-end evaluation and received a score of 4.87/5.0.

 ## Institute of Automation, Chinese Academy of Sciences

-Research Assistant, 02/2017-02/2017
+Research Assistant Intern, 02/2017-02/2017

+In this short-term research internship, my team was responsible for designing a control system based on Modbus communication protocol for intelligent buildings, where control signals are transmitted through signal lines and Wi-Fi.
+We were also testing our design on automation control software.

+Skill: C++, Likong